Caring For Your Temporary Dental Filling

 To Sum Up

 Following the precautionary steps above can help ensure that your temporary filling stays until you get a permanent crown fitted.
-However, in case of any unusual signs or sensation, do not hesitate to contact your dentist at My Dentist Burbank.
+However, in case of any unusual signs or sensations, do not hesitate to contact your dentist at My Dentist Burbank.
 It’s important to prevent any potential damage to the problem tooth by taking timely and corrective action.
 Make an appointment today for a dental feeling or for a routine dental checkup.